 Family members of the steroid/thyroid hormone family are well known for sensing

 The immunological challenge of how to discriminate self from non-self is particularly complex at the intestinal mucosa.
 Immune cells have to discriminate between harmless food antigens, antigens derived from the microbiota and pathogens and their toxins.
-Within the gastrointestinal tract, nuclear receptors are targets of numerous naturally occurring and man-made compounds, such as hormones, lipids and vitamins and therefore play fundamental roles in both epithelial intestinal cell integrity and intestinal immune cell differentiation and function.
+Within the gastrointestinal tract, nuclear receptors are targets of numerous naturally occurring and man-made compounds.
+How the nuclear receptor NR2F6 regulates gut homeostasis in the complex interplay between intestinal epithelial cells, the immune system and the microbiota is an area of research.